OSINT619/DorkSearchTool/README.md

 (That inner folder contains the manifest.json and all required files.)
 Click Select Folder (or Open depending on your OS).

 ✅ 5.
-Start Using the Extension
+Start Using the Extension:
 You should now see the extension once you click on the puzzle peice icon in your Chrome toolbar, make sure to pin the extension for easy access.
 Click the icon to open the interface.
 Use the dropdowns and buttons to build your Google dork queries.